peterhinch/micropython-async/v3/docs/THREADING.md

     return await msg
 ```
 Given a blocking function `blocking` taking two positional and two keyword args
-it may be awaited in a `uasyncio` task with
+it may be awaited in a `asyncio` task with
 ```python
     res = await unblock(blocking, 1, 2, c = 3, d = 4)
 ```